 The Rocky Mountain Region manages 17 national forests and seven national grasslands throughout Colorado, Nebraska, along with most of South Dakota and Wyoming.
-Christmas tree cutting permits are generally available from most US Forest Service offices [PDF file 120KB] throughout the Rocky Mountain Region.
+Christmas tree cutting permits are generally available from most US Forest Service offices [.pdf 434KB] throughout the Rocky Mountain Region.
 Call the office of the closest Ranger District to the area you want to cut in to verify that they are offering Christmas tree cutting permits.

 Between 2003-2008, US fire departments responded to an average of 260 home fires that started with Christmas trees per year.
 These fires caused an average of 14 deaths, 26 injuries, and $13.8 million in direct property damage annually.
 Christmas tree fires are not common, but when they occur, they are likely to be serious.
 On average, one of every 21 reported fires that began with a Christmas tree resulted in death.

 REMEMBER, A WATERED TREE IS A SAFE TREE!

 Using all the ingredients listed below, mix the "Fire-Retardant" solution in a bucket.
 Follow the directions below to help your tree remain wet during the time you enjoy it in your home.

 1/2 cup borax (20 Mule Team is a popular brand)